 Forced marriage is where one or both people do not (or in cases of people with learning disabilities, cannot) consent to the marriage and pressure or abuse is used.
 It is an appalling and indefensible practice and is recognised in the UK as a form of violence against women and men, domestic / child abuse and a serious abuse of human rights.
 Forced marriage is not the same as arranged marriage (where both parties consent).
+Since February 2023 it has been a crime to carry out any conduct whose purpose is to cause a child to marry before their 18th birthday, even if violence, threats or another form of coercion are not used.
+This applies to non-binding, unofficial 'marriages' as well as legal marriages.

 The pressure put on people to marry against their will can be physical (including threats, actual physical violence and sexual violence) or emotional and psychological (for example, when someone is made to feel like they're bringing shame on their family).
 Financial abuse (taking your wages or not giving you any money) can also be a factor.
-FM was made illegal as of 16th June 2014.
+Forced marriage was made illegal as of 16th June 2014.

-For further information: "The Right to Choose: Multi-Agency Statutory Guidance for Dealing with Forced Marriage" 2014 Forced Marriage Unit - 020 7008 0151fmu@fco.gov.uk
+For further information: "The Right to Choose: Multi-Agency Statutory Guidance for Dealing with Forced Marriage" 2014 Forced Marriage Unit - 020 7008 0151 fmu@fco.gov.uk